 cd .. rm -rf deploy-sourcegraph-docker.git

-Clone the forked repository to your local machine.
+1. Clone the publicly forked (or privately cloned) repository to your local machine.

 git clone https://github.com/<you/private-repository>.git

-- Add the reference repository as the remote
+2. Add the deployment repository maintained by Sourcegraph as the remote

-upstreamin order to keep your fork synced with the upstream repository.
+- This is to keep your clone synced with the upstream repository.

 git remote add upstream https://github.com/sourcegraph/deploy-sourcegraph-docker